mvallim/kubernetes-under-the-hood/documentation/ca-external-infrastructure.md

-# How to create the external CA Infrastructure (under construction)
+# How to create the external CA Infrastructure

 ## Certificates and requirements